sadaf421/azureFunctionApp_ARMTemplates/README.md

-<h1> ARM Templates </h1>
+# ARM Templates

-This is a collection of JSON files that gives the ability to roll out Azure “Infrastructure as code" to be be used for the creation and deployment of Azure resources.
+This is a collection of JSON files that gives the ability to roll out Azure “Infrastructure as code" to be be used for the creation and deployment of Azure app service.
 <br/>

-<h1>Installation</h1>
+# Installation

 To deploy these ARM templates, you will need to have Azure CLI installed.
 Please see links below;